 We have a modern digital Xray machine, allowing us to perform Radiology quickly and efficiently.
 We also have the equipment on hand for Electrocardiology (plotting and measuring the electrical pattern of the heart), Blood Pressure Assessment and Endoscopy (used to scope the stomach or colon for visualisation of lesions, to take biopsies, or removal of foreign objects which have been ingested).
 Ultrasonography is a procedure we refer to a specialist, as they have the equipment and expertise needed to complete an ultrasound study properly.
 The ultrasound specialist visits our hospital to perform the procedure here in a familiar and convenient environment.

 For cases requiring specialist knowledge, surgical procedures or equipment we will organise Specialist Referrals as needed.
 With many specialists available in the Melbourne area, we will guide you to those we feel are most suitable.

-In-house Pharmacy and Medication Dispensing
+In-house Dispensary and Medication Dispensing

-We have a large Pharmacy for convenient on-the-spot Medication Dispensing.
+We have a large Dispensary for convenient on-the-spot Medication Dispensing.
 Veterinarians are bound by similar laws for prescribing medications as human doctors.
 We are only able to dispense restricted medications (such as antibiotics and other prescription products) for clients of the clinic, with animals we have under our care and have decided have a therapeutic need for the medications we are prescribing.
 All medications dispensed will have clear instructions for use and storage, and appropriate follow-up will be discussed.
 Restricted medications are not available for over-the-counter sale and appointments need to be made for a consultation and examination of your pet by the Veterinarian.

 In the event that an unusual or uncommon medication is required for your pet, then we commonly can have the item ordered in for you the following day.
 Some medications may require the purchase of a written prescription that you can present to your local chemist.